robertrypula/AudioNetwork/page/data-transmission-over-sound-in-javascript-from-scratch/part-01/discrete-fourier-transform.md

 *Figure 10 - DFT iteration details for samplePerPeriod 16*

 Now our unit vector (dark dot) is making full circle in 16 iterations.
 Inside our window we would have 64 full rotations (1024/16).
-Lets look again at two full periods.
-Now longest blue vectors seems to be pointing in the same directions (up or as you wish 12 o'clock).
+Let's look again at two full periods.
+Now longest blue vectors seems to be pointing to the same directions (up or as you wish 12 o'clock).
 We can say that they 'picked' something from our signal.

 >When frequency that we are examining **is present** in the signal it will produce more and more vectors that points